DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

      </manifest>
    ```

 3. Add an `AndroidMessageHandler` class definition to `Platform/Android/AndroidMessageHandler.cs`.
+You will use this class to create an HTTP Client object that exchanges messages with the backend.

    _Platform/Android/AndroidMessageHandler.cs:
    ```cs